 Pak Rangers handover 20 released fishermen to BSF at Wagah Border

 The 20 Indian fishermen, who were released from a Pakistani jail on Sunday in a goodwill gesture amidst tense bilateral ties, crossed over to the Indian side through the Attari-Wagah border on Monday.
-The fishermen, most of whom hail from Andhra Pradesh, were handed over to the Border Security Force by the Pakistan Rangers, officials said.
+The fishermen, most of whom hail from Andhra Pradesh, were handed over to the Border Security Force by the Pakistan Rangers, officials said, adding they were issued 'emergency travel certificates' before leaving Pakistan.

 Immediately after crossing over to the Indian side, the fishermen underwent a medical examination, officials said.
-The fishermen entered Indian territory on the basis of 'emergency travel certificates' issued by the Indian High Commission in Islamabad, Indian officials said.
+Some of the released men bowed down and kissed the earth after entering the Indian territory.
+The released fishermen were identified as S Kishore, N Dhanraju, Garmarthi, Ram Babu, S Appa Rao, G Rama Rao, B Appanna, K Matti, M Guruvulu, N Appanna, N Narsing, V Samuel, K Yarrayya, D S Narain, K Raju, K Venkata, S Kaliyan, Bhavirudu, Samson Rao and Gir Somnath.

+Talking to reporters, released fisherman Gir Somnath said, "We were arrested at sea by the Pakistan Coast Guard for crossing over to Pakistan waters in November 2018."
+Gir described the arrest in Pakistan as the "worst time" of his life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)